Resolving a Loan Default

 FREE Financial Literacy Class at Liberty University:

-Our office is offering a new financial literacy course that is available to every student.
+Our office is offering a FREE financial literacy course that is available to every student.
 The course is provided by the University in collaboration with the Lampo Group, Inc., founded by Dave Ramsey.
 FNLT 101 is available at no cost, but space is limited.
 Below are highlights and insights about this wonderful opportunity.